 - They are more fragile than most other materials.

 - A significant amount of tooth needs to be removed for thick enough porcelain to be placed to reduce the chance of breakage.

 - Free of metals, a crown of this type is as strong as a bonded crown but has the appearance similar to that of a porcelain crown.
 It is, therefore, a suitable option for use in all areas of the mouth.

 - A significant amount of tooth needs to be removed for thick enough ceramic to be placed to reduce the chance of breakage.

 - All resin

-- Does not require a lot of removal of tooth stucture.
+- They do not require a lot of removal of tooth structure.

 - All metal

 - Made completely of metal, notably nickel, cobalt and chromium this can include precious metals such as gold.
 However, today gold is mixed with other metals to create an alloy as on its own it is too soft.
 Although made of a gold metal alloy, the crown still looks gold and can contain anything from 20-77% pure gold.